drhaynes/modern-cpp-style-guidelines/README.md

 ## General

 * Use `#pragma once` rather than manual `#ifndef ...` boilderplate for ensuring headers are only included once.
+* Never put `using namespace ...` in a header file, as the lack of context in the implementation file makes the code difficult to follow.
-* Never put `using namespace <...>` in a header file.
-Because this is easily forgotten, a good rule is to never use it anywhere.
+* As the above rule is easily forgotten, a good rule is to never use `using namespace ...` anywhere.

 ## Strings